aznamier/elasticsearch-native-script-updater/README.md

 Contributions
 -------------
-Contributions are welcome, file issues and PR with Github; tests are highly valued.
+Contributions are welcome, please file issues and PR on Github; tests are highly regarded.